Cost of Living in Valencia for a Month Plus Things to Do & My Impressions

 Valencia Bioparc (the zoo)

 Another humongous attraction – spread out over 10 acres of land and going away from the traditional method of keeping the animals in cages, Valencia’s Zoo was a pleasant surprise with lots to offer.
-And simply seeing so much space offered to all the animals there made things even better.

-There are actually areas where you can walk around the animals (in the monkey area, for example), but we were unlucky to get there during the animal siesta time, so they were all sleeping and lazying around in trees.
+There are actually areas where you can walk around the animals (in the monkey area, for example), but we were unlucky to get there during the animals’ siesta time, so they were all sleeping and lazying around in trees.

 But even so, it was a really pleasant and fun way to spend the day: we enjoyed a large variety of animals and did some exercise too, walking around the huge park.